outragedline/chess/README.md

+This repo is currently in devlopment

 # chess
-simple chess game made in java
+Just a simple CLI  chess game made in java